 Accidents, illness or death can happen at any time so it’s important to talk to your loved ones about your wishes and document them.

 Complete the legal tools available so your loved ones will know your choices, and be prompted to act upon them if you cannot express yourself at some time in the future.

 Thinking about your future and making your wishes known in advance can help reduce family stress and conflict during times of crisis.

-It is never too early to plan ahead.
-Talk to your family and those close to you now about your future wishes.
-Act now to safeguard your future health, financial, legal and personal choices.
 Remember to leave copies of your documents with your loved ones, your GP, your legal team and your local hospital.

 How do I Plan Ahead?

 An Advance Care Directive is a legal form that allows people over the age of 18 years to:

 - Write down their wishes, preferences and instructions for future health care, living arrangements, personal matters and end of life

 - Appoint one or more substitute decision-makers to make these decisions on their behalf when they’re unable to do so themselves.